sapayth/script-report/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Audit and visualize JS/CSS script dependencies.
-Add ?script_reports=true to any URL to see what is enqueued and in what order.
+Add ?script_reports=true (or &script_reports=true if the URL has other params) to see what is enqueued and in what order.

 == Description ==